tableau/sf-exp-cloud-tableau-embedded-analytics/README.md

+# Solution Overview and Workflow

+When the component page loads in a browser or when a user clicks on a Tableau content link in the sidebar menu the InitViz() function is triggered.
+This function performs the following steps:

+1. It calls the Apex method generateJWT() to create a JSON Web Token (JWT).
+2. It constructs the URL for the Tableau content.
+3. It passes both the JWT and the URL to the Tableau Embedding v3 API.

+The Tableau Embedding v3 API then initiates the AuthN/Z flow with Tableau, automatically passing the JWT to Tableau for secure user authentication using Single Sign-On (SSO).
+This authentication is facilitated by Tableau Connected Apps.

+Once authenticated, the Tableau Viz or Pulse Metric is loaded directly within the component's page.
+The authentication process leverages Tableau Connected Apps and JWT to enforce data security throughout the authenticated user's session.
+The user's Account Name (in this case, "Wheelworks") is included in the JWT as the "Account" claim, which serves as a data authorization or entitlement to provide the user secure access to only records associated with the Wheelworks account.

 # Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.